Probable Event Constrained Optimization and A Data-embedded Solution Paradigm: The Proposed Solution Paradigm for PECO: Data-embedded Deterministication

-Readers can find the proof of this proposition in Appendix B.1.
-A pictorial explanation of definition \ref{def:adpfs} and proposition \ref{pro:adpfs} is provided in Figure \ref{fig:activedata}, which shows that the feasible space of a D-DA for a PCCO problem is determined by a limited number of boundary-forming data points.
+Readers can find the proof of this proposition in Appendix B.2.
+A pictorial explanation of definition \ref{def:adpfs} and proposition \ref{pro:adpfs} is provided in Figure \ref{fig:activedata}, which implies that the feasible space of a DeDA for a PECO problem is determined by a limited number of boundary-forming data points.
 The rest data points are inactive which can be removed without impacting the feasible space.
-Proposition \ref{pro:adpfs} indicates that, if one can guarantee that the finite data set $\mathcal{D}_\alpha^z$ contains all the boundary-forming data points of the deterministic equivalent of PCCO, i.e., the D-DA($\mathcal{S}_\alpha^{\forall}$), the finite deterministic optimization problem D-DA($\mathcal{D}_\alpha^z$) is equivalent to PCCO.
-Nevertheless, it's extreme hard to figure out the exact boundary-forming data points for a complex D-DA.
-Next subsection will investigate the relation between $z$ (i.e., the size of data set $\mathcal{D}^z_{\alpha}$) and the probability that the D-DA($\mathcal{D}^z_{\alpha}$) is equivalent to PCCO without knowing any information about the boundary-forming data points constraints in advance.
+Proposition \ref{pro:adpfs} indicates that, if one can guarantee that the finite data set $\mathcal{D}_\alpha^z$ contains all boundary-forming data points of the deterministic equivalent of PECO, i.e., the DeDA($\mathcal{S}_\alpha^{\forall}$), the finite deterministic optimization problem DeDA($\mathcal{D}_\alpha^z$) is equivalent to PECO.
+Nevertheless, it's extremely hard to figure out the exact boundary-forming data points for a complex DeDA($\mathcal{S}_\alpha^{\forall}$).
+Next subsection will investigate the relation between $z$ (i.e., the size of data set $\mathcal{D}^z_{\alpha}$) and the probability that the DeDA($\mathcal{D}^z_{\alpha}$) is equivalent to PECO without knowing the boundary-forming data points in advance.